ut-parla/Parla.py/tutorial/3_devices_and_architectures/README.md

 as a Numpy or Cupy array) and the device will dispatch to match that location.
 You can even pass a task object and it will run where that previous dependency ran.
-If no placement constraints are given a dask will run on any device.
+If no placement constraints are given the task may run on any available device.

 Note that Parla supports multiple architectures/devices to place a single task.
 For simplicity, this example places each task on a single architecture/device.